-I am in the fifth and final year of my PhD at MIT Department of Mathematics, co-advised by Ankur Moitra and Jon Kelner, and working at the interface of data science, machine learning, optimization, statistical physics, and probability.
+I am in the fifth and final year of my Ph.D. at MIT Mathematics, advised by Ankur Moitra and co-advised by Jon Kelner, and working at the interface of data science, machine learning, optimization, statistical physics, probability, and abstract algebra.

 I design and study algorithms to analyze very noisy data.
-Much of my work is motivated by estimating 3D molecule structures from cryo-EM images, and I study families of related noisy geometric problems that apply to robotics, image processing, signals processing, community detection in networks, and more.
-My work draws from random matrix theory and other theory of random structures; from statistical physics, the replica method, and the idea of phase transitions in data; from representation theory and invariant theory to exploit rich problem geometry and symmetry; and from convex optimization, semidefinite programming, and the sum of squares hierarchy as tools and as a perspective on algorithms in general.
+My work centers a family of noisy geometric problems arising in structural biology (cryo-EM), robotics, image processing, signals processing, community detection in networks, and more.
+I draw from random matrix theory and other theory of random structures; from statistical physics, the replica method, and the idea of phase transitions in data; from representation theory and invariant theory to exploit rich problem geometry and symmetry; and from convex optimization, semidefinite programming, and the sum of squares hierarchy as tools and as a perspective on algorithms in general.

 Send emails to